About Us

 Mabel represents MESA’s partnership with CSUN’s Institute for Sustainability in Northridge, CA. Mabel is an entrepreneur and small business owner of Mabel’s House of Petals located in the San Fernando Valley in Los Angeles, CA. She is a U.S Navy Combat Veteran, avid gardener and community volunteer who is focused on utilizing her life experience and education toward the betterment of her family and community.
 She holds a Bachelor’s of Science degree in Psychology from the University of Phoenix and a Teaching Credential in Career Technical Education Agriculture and Natural Resources (CTE ANR).
 She has over 12 years of homestead gardening experience and is also a motivated Agroecology Farming and Food Pathways Fellow.
 Mabel’s dedication to horticulture dates back to when she found herself searching for an outlet from the day-to-day stresses of working within the Military Industrial Complex.
 Needless to say, her passion for horticulture has led her on a continuing journey of green consciousness, education and community involvement.

-<span class="name">Moises Munoz Plascencia</span> <span class="position">Lead Instructor, Los Angeles Region AFFP Cohort 5</span>
+Picture of <span class="name">Moises Munoz Plascencia</span> <span class="position">Lead Instructor, Los Angeles Region AFFP Cohort 5</span>

 Moises Munoz Plascencia Lead Instructor, Los Angeles Region AFFP Cohort 5